lolelamo/TPPRPG/README.md

 # TPPRPG Game

 ## Overview
 TPPRPG is a text-based role-playing game (RPG) built in Python.
-Players can explore different zones, engage in combat with various enemies, manage their inventory, and level up their characters.
-The game features a main menu for navigation and utilizes a modular structure for better organization and maintainability.

 ## Project Structure
 ```